mohaxspb/scpDownloads/README.md

         }
     }

-Do not forget to check latest version of module in release-tags list in this repo.
+Do not forget to check latest version of module in [releases](https://github.com/mohaxspb/scpDownloads/releases) list in this repo.

 If it's not already published in jcenter and maven-central, you could remove direct link to this repo in app-level `build.gradle`

-    //use jcenter when it will be ready maven { url 'https://dl.bintray.com/mohaxspb/scp-downloads/' }
+    maven { url 'https://dl.bintray.com/mohaxspb/scp-downloads/' }